Change Started

 Bandai

-Japan headquartered company Bandai Namco is one of the world’s largest toy company.
+Japan’s headquartered company Bandai Namco is one of the world’s largest toy companies.
 We couldn’t find any details on the materials of their toys.
 Neither the FAQ section nor the toy description page gave the product materials.

-Then there also companies like Luke’s Toy Factory, which make eco-friendly toys using sawdust, walnut shells, and organic materials.
-Bella Luna Toys and Melissa and Doug makes toys, accessories, puzzles, musical instruments with wood and other natural materials.
+Then there are also companies like Luke’s Toy Factory, which make eco-friendly toys using sawdust, walnut shells, and organic materials.
+Bella Luna Toys and Melissa and Doug make toys, accessories, puzzles, and musical instruments with wood and other natural materials.

-Melissa and Doug wooden toys are extremely popular among kids and available in most of the countries on Amazon.
+Melissa and Doug’s wooden toys are extremely popular among kids and available in most of the countries on Amazon.

-It is pertinent to note that the study was only related to certain black plastic, hence undue concerns about all kinds of plastic toys and other recycle toys is unwarranted, but here are a few suggestions which you can try:
+It is pertinent to note that the study was only related to certain black plastic, hence undue concerns about all kinds of plastic toys and other recycled toys are unwarranted, but here are a few suggestions that you can try:

-1. First and foremost, irrespective of the material of the toy, discourage and stop kids to put the toys anywhere close to the mouth.
-Considering kids are kids if you try to stop them from something, chances of that happening again increase manifold, hence keeping an eye on your kids while they indulge in their fantasy world are always advisable.
+1. First and foremost, irrespective of the material of the toy, discourage and stop kids from putting the toys anywhere close to their mouth.
+Considering kids are kids if you try to stop them from something, chances of that happening again increase manifold, hence keeping an eye on your kids while they indulge in their fantasy world is always advisable.

-2. Buy toys made with natural substances like wood, clay, and fabric, but ensure to regularly clean and wash.
+2. Buy toys made with natural substances like wood, clay, and fabric, but ensure to regularly clean and wash them.

-3. Buy good quality toys from accredited manufacturers which do not manufacture from re-cycled plastic (containing harmful chemicals).
-Checking the toy packaging, websites for finding out information on the toy manufacturing process, and quality of the components used.
+3. Buy good quality toys from accredited manufacturers that do not manufacture from recycled plastic (containing harmful chemicals).
+Checking the toy packaging, and websites to find out information on the toy manufacturing process, and quality of the components used.
 It is also recommended to check valid accreditations for the toys.
 If you are not satisfied with the information it is best to check with the company.

 changeadmin